zac7777/Entropy/Entropy/Sets/Swords.md

 Roll minimum: 5

 ---
-*It was prophesized that the day a Zweihander became lighter than a feather, martial arts would become irrelevant*
+*It's been prophesized that the day a Zweihander became lighter than a feather, martial arts would become irrelevant*

 #itemSet #weapons